denizakdemir/denizakdemir.github.io/_posts/2025-02-17-tabular-transformer-example-v2 copy.md

   - Classification report shows 100% precision/recall for both classes.

 - **XGBoost**:
-  - Test ROC AUC: **0.6543**
+  - Test ROC AUC: **0.5556**
-  - Accuracy: ~0.8880
+  - Accuracy: ~0.8790
   - Imbalanced handling of positives (class 1) suggests a low recall for `<30`.

-Clearly, the **Tabular Transformer** shows **perfect performance** here, which is **extraordinarily rare** in real-world scenarios.

-Nevertheless, under these exact transformations and splits, the Tabular Transformer outperforms XGBoost by a wide margin.
-In many real scenarios, advanced boosting or carefully tuned transformers produce closer or even reversed results.

-The main takeaway is that the **Transformer approach** can sometimes find hidden signals extremely effectively if the data or encoding inadvertently includes them.
+Additionally, the **Joint Transformer Model** (which applies transformer encoding jointly to both embedded categorical and numeric features) provides another perspective on how a unified tokenization scheme might work.
+In our demonstration, please verify that the unexpectedly high performance is not due to data leakage or implementation quirks.

 ## Conversion to Static Site (e.g., GitHub Pages)